MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/mobile-apps/platform/scenarios/using-regular-fields-for-count.md

 ---
 # required metadata

-title: Use regular fields to provide counts on the workspace
+title: Use regular fields to display totals
-description:
+description: This topic explains how to display total that is correct and displays quickly.
 author: makhabaz
 manager: AnnBe
 ms.date: 07/01/2017